 - The size and timing of the loan request in conjunction with remaining program availability

-For tax-exempt loans, the Treasury Office will create a Notice of Intent to Reimburse and begin working with the Bank.
-After the Bank and the Treasury Office have approved the loan (typically within two weeks of application submission), the interest rate will be fixed and the amortization schedule will be provided to the borrower.
+For tax-exempt loans, the DMA team will create a Notice of Intent to Reimburse and begin working with the Bank.
+After the Bank and the DMA team have approved the loan (typically within eight weeks of application submission), the interest rate will be fixed and the amortization schedule will be provided to the borrower.

 Related Costs of Issuance: If a loan is approved for the program, a one-time fee of $2,500 will be assessed to the borrower.
 This fee represents the average cost of the legal work and associated tax opinion for the loan.

 Account Procedures: Reimbursement loans will use the University’s Bank of America account without incurring additional bank fees.
-Non-reimbursement loans (e.g. draws) will require a State Street account to accommodate compliance with IRS guidelines.
-Additional bank fees related with a State Street account will be passed through to the borrower (e.g. $2,000).
+Non-reimbursement loans (e.g. draws) will require a custodial bank account to accommodate compliance with IRS guidelines.
+Additional bank fees related with a custodial bank account will be passed through to the borrower (e.g., $1,000 - $2,000).

-Interest Rate: The interest rate will be established when the pre-approved loan request is sent to the Bank by the Treasury Office and will be fixed for the duration of the loan.
+Interest Rate: The interest rate will be established when the pre-approved loan request is sent to the Bank by the DMA team and will be fixed for the duration of the loan.
 The interest rate is determined by adding together a verifiable index plus a spread.

 Payments: Amortization and debt service schedules will be provided by the Bank at the time of issuance.
 Principal will be amortized monthly resulting in level debt service payments.
 Payments from borrower will begin no later than 60 days after proceeds disbursement.
 Payments are to be made on the first business day of each month.